 Almost there: please enter your email below to gain instant access.

-Common ecommerce business model types
+Common business model types for ecommerce

 The rise in the creator economy led to a spike in consumer-to-business (C2B) companies.
 This business model refers to when a consumer sells their own products or services to a business or organization.
 If you want to become an influencer or a photographer selling photos online, this is the type of business model you’d use.

-Top ecommerce business model examples
+14 business model examples

 - Low risk.
 Since you don’t actually purchase your inventory upfront, you aren’t taking the risk of holding items you can’t sell.